qbreis/api-rest-markdown/README.md

-# api-rest-markdown
-Api Rest endpoint to get all posts data from one Github repository with all posts in Markdown format.

 # api-rest-markdown - Chapter #1 Markdown to HTML / Git setup
 In this chapter I want to get my Markdown into Html with all I need plus setting up a repo on Github.